 11. Place your tray under a grow light or by a window.

 For the type of LED grow light I use on my set up, see my ‘FAVORITE GARDENING TOOLS.’
 CLICK HERE!

 12. Once your plant germinates, begin watering from below and remove the plastic clear dome.

 Sweet peas are one of the most enjoyable flowers I have discovered on my gardening journey.
 Follow the steps and you will have such amazing flowers!

 The options for sweet peas are so many and you will be able to find the color and style you love.
 Single petals or doubles petals romantic ones!
-Fragrant, brights rich colors or more soft elegant varieties.
-The perfect touch on any garden.
+Fragrant, bright rich colors or more soft elegant varieties.
+The perfect touch to any garden.

-You want to check what I grew in my garden last year?
+Do you want to check what I grew in my garden last year?
 Read ‘DREAM GARDEN SUMMER WALKTHROUGH 2021’.
-READ HERE!

 You are about to discover a whole new world of sweet peas that will forever become the highlight of the garden!

 Growing sweet peas from seed is worth the time to get beautiful flowers.